 March 2021: Ishaan spoke at two Untied Nation’s 65th Commission on the Status of Women events.
 The first was at a side event with Mentor USA about tackling modern slavery through prevention, protection, non-punishment principle, prosecution and partnership.
 At the second event, an ‘Anti-Human Trafficking Conversation Circle‘ with NGO CSW New York, Ishaan shared his experiences as a youth anti-slavery activists and how young people play a part in ending exploitation in all its forms.

-December 2020: Stolen Dreams joins Stop Uyghur Genocide, an organisation that is driving positive action around ensuring the Uyghur population are freed and are given access to basic human rights.
+December 2020: Stolen Dreams UK joins Stop Uyghur Genocide, an organisation that is driving positive action around ensuring the Uyghur population are freed and are given access to basic human rights.